adithyamadhusoodanan/Song-suggestions-based-on-moods-using-sentiment-analysis-/README.md

-This project was done as a part of the IT Minor Course
+This project was done as the IT Minor Course Project

 Team Members